bliszewski/sfmt/README.md

 1. `https://login.salesforce.com` for Production Orgs.
 2. `https://test.salesforce.com` for Sandboxes.

-Generally, You will not need to specify a server URL; the tool will do select it for you.
+It is not usually necessary to specify a server URL; the tool will use `https://login.salesforce.com` when the target environment is the Production Org and `https://test.salesforce.com` if another environment is targeted.

 > This tool was built around a single Production Org with one or more Sandboxes, and assumes your Sandbox usernames and passwords match your production environment, following the standard behavior to appened a sandbox name to the end of the username.
 If you need to work with another Org you can override these properties on the command line.
 ```